Introduction to Maths

 • Ask the teacher in the lesson for help with a particular topic.

-• Ask the teacher for a Maths mentor: These are Year 10 pupils who have volunteered to help others and will meet with younger pupils, usually at lunch time, to go over any difficulties they may have.
+• Ask the teacher for a Maths mentor: These are Year 10 students who have volunteered to help others and will meet with younger pupils, usually at lunch time, to go over any difficulties they may have.

 • Attend help sessions: These are during lunchtime run by maths teachers in their classrooms.